MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

 # What is a Break Glass scenario?

 In the event of an outage or connectivity failure to Microsoft Entra Internet Access, your users remain protected.
-However, you may want to perform a "break glass" operation: Temporarily disabling the Compliant Network condtion policies can help your users regain access to their Microsoft apps in favor of productivity.
+However, you may want to perform a "break glass" operation: Temporarily disabling the Compliant Network condition policies can help your users regain access to their Microsoft apps in favor of productivity.

 Below you can view sample scripts that can help you quickly switch your Conditional Access policies using the [Compliant Network](../how-to-compliant-network.md) condition into Report-Only mode.

-## Step 1: List the Compliant Network Conditional Acceess policies
+## Step 1: List the Compliant Network Conditional Access policies

 The PowerShell script is the prerequisite for running the break glass script in the event of an outage.
 It lists Conditional Access policies using the Compliant Network condition and stores the list on the local device.